- SIGNAL 30

 Matt was 11 years old when his mother re-married.
 His new stepfather seemed fine through the courtship – loving and respectful of her.
 He simply ignored Matt, but the boy supposed that would change when the man moved in with them.
 It did.

-Love and respect gave way immediately to a continuous bad temper and daily abuse.
-Verbal abuse became physical.
+Love and respect gave way immediately to chronic temper and daily abuse.
+Verbal became physical.
 Family life became unrelenting anger, unrelieved disdain, and for Matt and his mother, non-stop fear.
 By the end of the first year, it was obvious the abuse was planned to drive them out and get the farm.
-If abuse wouldn’t do it…how far would he go?
+If abuse wouldn’t do it…how far would the man go?

-Matt knew his only hope to protect his mother lay in driving their tormentor out.
-To do that, he had to overcome his fear of the man, and that meant overcoming fear itself – fear of the night, of things in the dark, of old abandoned buildings.
-Guided only by his instinct, he works to conquer his fears…and then discovers there really are things in the dark.
+Matt knew his only hope to protect his mother lay in driving their tormentor away.
+To do that, he had to overcome his fear of the man, and that meant understanding fear itself – fear of the night, of things in the dark, of old abandoned buildings.
+Guided only by his instinct, he sets out to conquer his fears…and then discovers there really are things in the dark.

-In the end, will his soul be the price?
+In the end, will the price of victory be his soul?

 - The Five Pearls